Welcome to my National Consumer Center review.

 They have gift cards worth $1,000 and all that good stuff just for answering some questions.

-The site can be confusing as there are many domains associated with this company.
+The site can be confusing as many domains are associated with this company.

-There is no indication on who owns or runs the site but there is always going to be exceptions.
+There is no indication of who owns or runs the site but there are always going to be exceptions.

-Sometimes sites run commercially and they are using their company name rather than an individual.
+Sometimes, sites run commercially, and they use their company name rather than an individual’s.

 But before we get into the good stuff, let me tell you how survey sites work and why they even exist.